Child brides and family planning: five things you need to know

 How can we improve girls’ – both married and unmarried – access to family planning?

-- Safe spaces for adolescent girls to interact, exchange information and learn about their rights and the family planning options available to them.
+- Provide safe spaces for adolescent girls to interact, exchange information and learn about their rights and the family planning options available to them.